endrizzimarco/pipeline-challenge/README.md

 Once a PR is opened, the following CI/CD pipeline should be triggered:
 `testing (unit, integration, quality)` -> `build` -> `scan` -> (manual step) `deploy (ECR w/ continuous scan + ECS/EKS)`

-The pipeline will have a deployment environment of `staging`, with all the related variables env variables pointing at staging infrastructure (hopefully deployed with Terraform).
+The pipeline will have a deployment environment of `staging`, with all the related env variables pointing at staging infrastructure (hopefully deployed with Terraform).

 ### Production